Put your pain au chocolat or Lucky Charms aside, here comes Finnish breakfast!

 This is such a fun activity with your goofy sweetie or kids.
 Prepare one dish for everybody to taste (because you don’t want any extra left-overs) and get ready to discover some new flavors!

-- A mini Karelian pie with mashed butter&egg.
+- A Karelian pie with mashed butter & egg.

 - Porridge with a little scoop of butter, sugar sprinkled on top.
 Let the butter melt in the middle.